hadexversum/HDX-MS-resources/README.md

-A manually curated lists of software, publications and other resources related to the analysis of HDX-MS data.
+Manually curated lists of software, publications and other resources related to the analysis of HDX-MS data.

 ## Tools for analysis of the HDX-MS data